Camera Snapshots with Python

 Prerequisites

-Section titled “Prerequisites”- A SiliconWit.IO account (free tier works, 10 snapshots/day)
+Section titled “Prerequisites”- A SiliconWit.io account (free tier works, 10 snapshots/day)

 - Python 3.7+ with